Ayazdi/Track_the_feedback/README.md

 # Track The Feedback
 ![Data Pipeline](/data_pipeline.jpg)
 ## Description
-Track The Feedback is a scraper/analyzer data pipeline for extracting new feeds from social media with the given tags and transform them into a data frame format using pandas.
-In addition, the sentiment of the post's captions (only English) is analyzed by a custom pre-trained BERT model, and product logos detection by fine-tuned Inception_v3 logo detector model (more details in the model section).
-Transformed and analyzed data load to an AWS RDS server on a PostgreSQL database.
-Finally, a Metabase dashboard (setup on AWS EC2) was created for exploratory data analysis and visualization.
-The ETL job of the data pipeline and deployment of the models are docker containerized due to various dependencies of each step.
+**Track The Feedback** is a scraper/analyzer data pipeline. it extracts new feeds from social media with the given tags and transforms them into a data frame format using **pandas**.
+Additionally, the sentiment of the post's captions (limited to English for now) is analyzed by a custom pre-trained BERT model.
+Also, product's logos are detected by fine-tuned Inception_v3 logo detector model (for more information see model's section below).
+The transformed and analyzed data then loads into an AWS RDS server on a PostgreSQL database.
+Finally, a Metabase dashboard (setup on AWS EC2) is created for exploratory data analysis and visualization.
+The ETL job of the data pipeline and deployment of the models are **docker** containerized due to various dependencies of each step.
+In order to go over the flow of the project an example of a product is given below.

-Example:

 Assigning Guinness as the tag in the pipeline:
 ![Image and caption analysis of the scraped data](/dashboard.png)